 Make a pit stop at Henry Cowell State Redwoods State Park to feast your eyes on some beautiful redwoods.
 In Florida, it’s palm trees galore, but nothing quite like the majesty of redwoods!
 The Park comes right before Santa Cruz and is an excellent midway point before you get to Carmel-By-The-Sea.

 If I had time, I’d recommend spending some additional time in Carmel.
-Enjoy the beautiful views along 17 Mile Drive, hang out in downtown Monterey (visit their first-class aquarium!) and visit the awesome beaches!
+Enjoy the beautiful views along 17 Mile Drive, hang out in downtown Monterey, and visit the awesome beaches!

 Day 4: Carmel-By-The-Sea through Big Sur to Morro Bay